-Pancake Breakfast: Our next Pancake breakfast for Members and their guests will be announced.
-Cost is $6.00 for a plate of pancakes, sausage or bacon, and eggs.
+Pancake Breakfast: Our next Pancake breakfast for Members and their guests will Saturday, December 16th.
+Cost is $6.00 for a plate of pancakes, eggs, and sausage or bacon.
 Biscuit and Sausage gravy plate with eggs is also only $6.00.
 Coffee is included with both selections.
 Come one come all and enjoy this great breakfast.